mozman/ezdxf/docs/source/options.rst

 .. attribute:: font_cache_directory

+    Get the current font cache directory or an empty string if the bundled font cache is used.
+Expands "~" construct automatically.

+.. method:: set_font_cache_directory(dirname: str)
-    Set path to an external font cache directory: e.g. ``"~/.ezdxf"``

-    By default the bundled font cache will be loaded.
+    Set path to an external font cache directory: e.g. ``"~/.ezdxf"`` By default the bundled font cache will be loaded.
+Expands "~" construct automatically.

     This example shows, how to create an external font cache in ``"~/.ezdxf"``.
 This has to be done only once after the `ezdxf` installation